Repeat their Sounding Joy

 The CD can be obtained by sending a cheque for £10.50, made out to 'The

-Gladly Solemn Sound', Paul Guppy, Paul Guppy Music Repairs, F23 St Leonard's House, St Leonardgate, Lancaster, LA1 1NN.
+Gladly Solemn Sound', Paul Guppy, Paul Guppy Music Repairs, 5 Albion Mews, De Vitre Street, Lancaster, LA1 3GE.

 Review by Ken Baddley (September 1999)